trafi/states/State.md

 ## Why should I use states?

-We're using states in Trafi for a few reasons:
+We use states in Trafi for a few reasons:
-- States help us share solutions between platforms
 - States break down big problems to small pieces
 - States keep our code pure and easily testable
+- States help us share solutions between platforms
 - State make debugging easier with a single pure function

 ## Why shouldn't I use states?
 - It's an unusual development flow
 - Overhead for very simple cases
-- Takes time and practice to integrate to existing code
+- Takes time and practice to integrate into existing code

 ## What is a state?

-State is the crucial part of describing screen's logic in Trafi.
+A state is the crucial part of describing a screen's logic.
 It's a simple type with three main parts:
 1. Privately stored data
 2. Enum of events to create new state
-3. Computed queries to read stored data
+3. Computed outputs to be handled by the controller

 <details>
 <summary>🔎 <i>See a simple example</i></summary>